1 year full-time,

 Wednesday 7 June 2023

 Join us to uncover what postgraduate life at York is all about.

-Our MA in Music Education is a unique course for musicians interested in developing their instrumental and vocal teaching skills.
+Our MA in Music Education: Instrumental and Vocal Teaching is a unique course for musicians interested in developing their instrumental and vocal teaching skills.

 You'll explore practical and theoretical concepts of music education, as well as aspects of psychology, music psychology and health.
-By drawing on your own experiences, you'll develop your understanding of instrumental pedagogy and develop strategies for reflective practice, helping you to enhance your capabilities and confidence as a teacher.
+By drawing on your own experiences, reading academic literature and putting new ideas into practice within your teaching, you'll develop your understanding of instrumental pedagogy and develop strategies for reflective practice, helping you to enhance your capabilities and confidence as a teacher.